fomightez/may2015feng_gr_m/connecting_windows.rst

 This is where we will begin today and it after this it will be much like you are working on your own computer's command line.

-To check out what you have you can type the command below to see
+OPTIONAL: To check out what you have you can type the command below to see

 ::